 Customers of Rocky Mountain Power whose solar panels are generating a surplus of clean energy will be credited the full retail rate on their next month’s bill for the excess amount of power that they are putting into the grid.

 Utah’s Renewable Portfolio Standard, or RPS, requires that 20 percent of the state’s power must come from renewable sources by 2025.
 If this goal is not met, it’s the utility companies who will take the hit and be charged expensive fees.

 This is good news for Utah homeowners who are looking to go solar because it results in favorable state solar policies and incentives.

 Utah has some of the most solar-friendly policies in the country when it comes to plugging into the grid after a solar installation.

 The interconnection rules and procedures are straightforward, and if the system on top of your roof is smaller than 10 kW, you won’t be required to purchase any insurance coverage or install an external disconnect switch.

 Utah Solar Statistics

 To date, Utah has installed more than 1,600 megawatts of solar, and more than 300,000 homes in the state are currently being powered by solar energy.
-Nearly 1,000 megawatts of solar are projected to be installed in the Beehive State over the next 5 years.
+The solar industry is poised for growth and nearly 1,000 megawatts of solar are projected to be installed in the Beehive State over the next 5 years.
 Currently, there are over 140 solar companies and more than 6,000 solar jobs in Utah.

 Interested in a solar quote?
-Check out the top-ranked solar companies in Utah and read reviews from verified solar customers.
+Check out the top-ranked Utah solar companies and read reviews from verified solar customers.